input-output-hk/plutus-pioneer-program/docs/week6.rst

               w s e Plutus.Contracts.Currency.OneShotCurrency

 The important part starts towards the end, where the first parameter - of type *PubKeyHash* - is defined.
 This is the hash of the public key of the recipient of the NFT.

+The *forgeContract* function provides more general functionality than our previous NFT contract.
+It allows is to generate multiple NFTs in one go.
+It will create a currency symbol that can only be used one, similar to our NFT from last time, so there can only be one minting transaction.
+But for the one currency symbol, you can mint various tokens in the same transaction, with various token names and in various quantities.
+The second parameter allows us to define these token names and quantities.

+And it gives us a *Contract* that returns the *OneShotCurrency* type.
+This type is specific to the currency and it doesn't really matter to us what it is.
+All that matters for us is that we can get the currency symbol out of it again.